 Create a definite plan for carrying out your desire and begin at once, whether you ready or not, to put this plan into action.

-This is the fourth of a five part series or articles that explores the creative problem solving process.
+This is the fourth of a five-part series of articles that explores the creative problem-solving process.
 Each article builds on the next; taking you through a series of steps to help you solve any life or business challenge you face.
 Here are links to all articles within this series:

 - Define Your Problem

 - Investigate Your Problem

 As you read through these articles, it is highly recommended that you have a problem in mind that you can work with.
 This will help you to immediately put these ideas into practice.
 Only in this way will you gain optimal value from this process.

 Coming into this stage of the creative problem-solving process, you have probably generated several viable ideas that can help you overcome the problem you face.
 But what now?
 How do we take those ideas and critically examine whether or not they are actually viable solutions to your problem?